 - InfusionSoft, and more.

-In addition to these, Leadpages recently acquired Drip, which is an email marketing automation tool similar to MailChimp.
+In addition to these, Leadpages acquired Drip, which is an email marketing automation tool similar to MailChimp.

 On the surface, Instapage obviously has more integration options.
 However, when heavily integrated, Leadpages is more streamlined and loads faster than Instapage.

 Instapage has a fast loading time on mobile courtesy of its AMP+Thor rendering engine.
 This is a feature unique to Instapage.

 While Leadpages doesn’t have an advanced page rendering engine, its templates are highly responsive and optimized for mobile devices.

 Both services are neck in neck in this comparison.
 However, the Thor render engine does require a somewhat more powerful device to load at optimal speeds, whereas Leadpages can load faster on lower-end devices, as well.